Make It Happen (EP)

 Make it Happen is the debut studio EP from the American rock band Rock N Roll Hi Fives.

 Content

 The six-track EP was self-released as a digital download, on 15 September 2014.
-It was written between 2013 and 2014, engineered, recorded and mixed by Mike Moebius at Moonlight Mile Recordings in Jersey City, New Jersey, and mastered by Joe Lambert at Joe Lambert Mastering in Brooklyn, New York City.
-The band describe it as "one part Raspberries, one part A.C.
-Newman, like Harry Nilsson filtered through Weezer with a dash of Superchunk mixed in for high-energy measure, and of course a good dosage of Guided by Voices."
+The EP was written between 2013 and 2014.
+It was engineered, recorded and mixed by Mike Moebius at Moonlight Mile Recordings in Jersey City and mastered by Joe Lambert in Brooklyn.